hlizjones/flexpath-working-with-components-and-managing-state-exercises/README.md

    inside of `src/hoc` and import them into `App.jsx` when asked.

-3. Before you start these exercises, open your VS code terminal, navigate inside of the `exercise/` folder, and run `npm install` in the terminal.
-   This will install all npm packages required for you to complete these exercises.
-4. As you work through the exercises outlined in `EXERCISE-INSTRUCTIONS.txt`, you will create tests based on the exercise prompt.
-Each time you create a test, you should run it to ensure your test is behaving as expected.

-   There are also some questions that don't require code for an answer.
-In those cases, save your answers for these questions directly inside of the `EXERCISE-INSTRUCTIONS.txt` file.
-5. You will run your tests by opening your VS Code terminal, navigating inside of the `exercise/` folder using the change directory `cd` command, and you will run the following command: `npm run test`.
-6. Once you get to exercise 9, feel free to create new `[exercise_xx].test.js` files inside of the `/exercise/tests/` folder to organize your code.

-   As long as your file name ends with `.test.js` and its in the `tests/` folder, Jest will be able to find it and run it when you run `npm run test` in your VS code terminal.
+We have provided you with a video `running-vite-app.mp4` showing you how to run `npm install` for this project, start the app, open the app in your web browser, and then add a simple component to show the app updating in the browser.

 The solutions for these exercises are in their own Github repo.
 The link to the GitHub repo is inside of `/solution/exercise-solutions/solution-repo.txt`.

 Make sure to fork the solution repo, THEN clone it to your local device to run the code.

-We have provided you with a video `running-vite-app.mp4` showing you how to run `npm install` for this project, start the app, open the app in your web browser, and then add a simple component to show the app updating in the browser.

 &nbsp;